LarsBaumgartnerBIT/QuizApp_Programming/README.md

 ---

-## ✅ Project Requirements
+✅ Project Requirements

-Each app must fulfill the following criteria:
+Each app must meet the following three criteria in order to be accepted (see also the official project guidelines PDF on Moodle):

-### 1. Interactive App (Console Input)

-The application interacts with the user through the console.
-Users can:

-- Enter their answers using numeric input
-- Progress through multiple questions
-- Receive feedback after each answer
-- See a final result and grade
+Interactive app (console input)
+Data validation (input checking)
+File processing (read/write)

 ---